m00nl1ght-dev/interitus/README.md

   - structures are saved in a new, more efficient data format (bit array instead of nbt tag for every single block)
   - max strcuture size 128x128 (8x8 chunks), vanilla limit is 32x32 (2x2 chunks)
   - strcuture data tool (item):
-      - set custom loot tables for containers (chests, ...) in structures
+      - set custom loot tables for containers (chests, ...) in structures (WIP)
       - set conditions for structures (for generation)

 - Structure Packs (WIP)